-Section 66-After three consecutive meetings of the local church board of any church resulting in a failure to nominate a minister for pastor, the district superintendent is empowered to call a church meeting and such meeting shall nominate and elect a pastor.
-In the event that more than two candidates are nominated only the two receiving the highest number of votes shall be voted upon on the second ballot, and of these two the one receiving the highest number of votes shall be declared elected; provided that when the district council deems it necessary to protect the life and interests of the church it may select such pastor as provided by Section 53, ¶6.
+Section 64-After three consecutive meetings of the Local Church Board of any church resulting in a failure to nominate a candidate for pastor, the District Superintendent is empowered to call a church meeting and such meeting shall nominate and elect a pastor.
+In the event that more than two candidates are nominated only the two receiving the highest number of votes shall be voted upon on the second ballot, and of these two the one receiving the highest number of votes shall be declared elected; provided that when the District Council deems it necessary to protect the life and interests of the church it may select such pastor as provided by Section 52, ¶6.

-Section 67-Since the Scriptures so plainly teach us that he who preaches the Gospel shall live by the Gospel, and that it is the duty of the pastor to feed the flock of God over which the Holy Spirit has appointed him, and knowing that he can not be at his best in so doing unless he devotes his whole time to it, we therefore emphasize the support of the pastor as an imperative duty of the church (Section 53, §8).
+Section 65-Since the Scriptures so plainly teach us that he who preaches the Gospel shall live by the Gospel, and that it is the duty of the pastor to feed the flock of God over which the Holy Spirit has appointed him, and knowing that he can not be at his best in so doing unless he devotes his whole time to it, we therefore emphasize the support of the pastor as an imperative duty of the church (Section 52, ¶8).

-Section 68-Let public free-will offerings be taken each Sunday, or as often as there are preaching services, the pastor instructing the people to remember that their first financial duty is to their own home church, assisting with the necessities there until they are relieved, for the Scriptures plainly say, "But if any provide not for his own, and especially for those of his own house, he hath denied the faith and is worse than an infidel."
+Section 66-Let public free-will offerings be taken each Sunday, or as often as there are preaching services, the pastor instructing the people to remember that their first financial duty is to their own home church, assisting with the necessities there until they are relieved, for the Scriptures plainly say, "But if any provide not for his own, and especially for those of his own house, he hath denied the faith and is worse than an infidel."

-Section 69-Let all our members tithe their income into the local treasury of the church in which their respective memberships are held and let each pastor strongly urge this so that all expenses may be paid therefrom.
+Section 67-Let all our members tithe their income into the local treasury of the church in which their respective memberships are held and let each pastor strongly urge this so that all expenses may be paid therefrom.
 We further urge that the needs of the pastor receive first consideration.

-Section 70-We recommend that the churches take adequate measures to provide their proportionate amount annually for the support of our foreign missions, home missions and general budget, thus taking care of our general interests.
-The money shall be sent to the district treasurer and he in turn shall forward same to the General Treasurer.
+Section 68-We recommend that the churches take adequate measures to provide their proportionate amount annually for the support of our Foreign Missions, Home Missions and General Budget, thus taking care of our general interests.
+The money shall be sent to the District Treasurer and he in turn shall forward same to the General Treasurer.

-Section 71, 11-Each local church should carefully regard its relation and duty in connection with the district organization in which it is located and be subject to the co-operation and advice of its district superintendent.
+Section 69, ¶1-Each local church should carefully regard its relation and duty in connection with the District Organization in which it is located and be subject to the co-operation and advice of its District Superintendent.

-¶2-No Pilgrim Holiness Church, nor any minister or member of the church, shall buy property or erect a building for the purpose of establishing a place of worship without first having the approval of the district council for its location (Section 109, ¶7).
+¶2-No Pilgrim Holiness Church, nor any minister or member of the church, shall buy property or erect a building for the purpose of establishing a place of worship without first having the approval of the District Council for its location (Section 101, ¶7).

-Section 72-All our people are expected to patronize the book and Bible department of our Publishing House.
+Section 70-All our people are expected to patronize the Book and Bible Department of our Publishing House.

-Section 73, ¶1-All money, or pledges, raised by missionaries or religious workers representing district or general interests shall be taken in charge by the local church treasurer and sent through the district treasury to its proper destination.
+Section 71, ¶1-All money, or pledges, raised by missionaries or religious workers representing district or general interests shall be taken in charge by the local church treasurer and sent through the District Treasurer to its proper destination.

-¶2-When a local church has raised the quota asked of it by the district, such local church shall be permitted to stipulate the interest, or interests, to which said surplus shall be directed (Section 135, ¶10).
+¶2-When a local church has raised the quota asked of it by the district, such local church shall be permitted to stipulate the interest, or interests, to which said surplus shall be directed (Section 127, ¶13).